For a 2,000 square foot space, most homes need a 50–60 pint dehumidifier under normal conditions.

 - Single-zone applications

-If you are trying to manage humidity across an entire multi-level home, a whole-house system may be more appropriate.
-Those systems are sized differently and not strictly by room square footage.
+If you are trying to manage humidity across an entire multi-level home, separated bedrooms, closed rooms, or distant areas with poor air movement, a whole-house system may be more appropriate.

-Most homeowners at this size begin with a high-capacity portable dehumidifier Energy Star unit.
+Most homeowners at this size begin with a high-capacity portable Energy Star dehumidifier, then reassess if the unit cannot stabilize the space.

 Practical Recommendation